esm-dev/modern-monaco/README.md

 ### Pre-loading Language Grammars

 By default, `modern-monaco` loads language grammars when a specific language mode is attached in the editor.
 You can also pre-load language grammars by adding the `langs` option to the `lazy`, `init`, or `hydrate` function.
-The `langs` option can be a language grammar object, a language ID, a URL, or an array of them.
+The `langs` option is an array of language grammars, which can be a language grammar object, a language ID, or a URL to the language grammar.

 ```js
 import markdown from "tm-grammars/markdown.json" with { type: "json" };